szapp/Autosave/README.md

 - In order to show on-screen debug information, add `debug=1` to the section `[AUTOSAVE]` in the Gothic.ini.
 Aside from showing the time until next saving, the reason for suspending the save is displayed.

+- If saving is not possible at a specific time, the save is performed as soon as possible.
+And afterwards again at the normal interval of X minutes after the latest save.
+The interval is always in relation to the most recent save.
+That means even when manually saving, the next automatic save will be X minutes afterwards.
+This avoids too frequent saves.

+- The event-based saving can cause issues when e.g. a chapter change coincides with a world change.
+In general, the event-based saving is not recommended.

 - The default settings look like this: Save every 5 minutes and alternate over the bottom three slots.

 Gothic 1